Sparking Creativity & Innovation with Quizzing for Employees of Amdocs India

 What happens when you combine the spirit of World Creativity and Innovation Day with the competitive thrill of a live quiz?
 At Amdocs India, the result was an electric atmosphere, a surge of collective intelligence, and a powerful reminder of why meaningful engagement matters.

-Recently, I was invited to conduct a multi-stage quiz for Amdocs India employees in Pune, and the 3-part journey from the digital quiz to the physical quiz was nothing short of inspiring.
+Recently, I was invited to conduct a multi-stage quiz for Amdocs India employees in Pune, and the 3-part journey from the digital quiz to physical quizzes, which brought together employees from different functions to rack their brains and work together as a team.

 The Journey to the Final

 The energy shifted from virtual to visceral as we moved offline to the Amdocs Pune office for the knockout rounds.
 We hosted two intense semifinals featuring seven teams each.
 With only the top three from each round qualifying, the josh was high.
-By the time the final six teams took their seats for the Grand Finale, the room was buzzing with anticipation.
-While three teams ultimately walked away with rewards, the real “win” was the knowledge shared across the floor.
+By the time the final six teams took their seats for the Grand Finale, the cafeteria-turned-auditorium was buzzing with anticipation.
+While three teams ultimately walked away with rewards, the real win was the knowledge and camaraderie shared across the floor.

-Witnessing the sheer intensity and camaraderie in that room made me realise that more than being a corporate quiz, it was also an exercise in human connection.
-It’s why I decided to write this post and encourage any HR professional reading this to think of themselves as a talent leader and move beyond the usual check-box engagement activities.
-Let this blogpost be your nudge to bring the buzzer into your boardroom.
+Witnessing the sheer intensity in that room made it evident that more than being a corporate quiz, it was also an exercise in human connection.
+It’s why I decided to write this post to encourage any HR professional reading this to think of themselves as a talent leader and move beyond the usual check-box engagement activities.
+Let this blog post be your nudge to bring the buzzer into your boardroom.
 I’ll elaborate-

 Why Quizzing is a Secret Weapon for HR